 In this country, we are beginning to see an increased discussion about the usefulness of a cashless economy backed up with a biometric ID system.
 But to impose it, the government must convince us of its benefits.
 What reasons might our government have for moving us in the direction of Sweden and India in the future?

-For starters, such a system would be more convenient.
+For one thing, such a system would be more convenient.
 Think about how little you actually use cash today.
 Money in circulation is on the decline, accounting for just 20 percent of all consumer spending.
 More and more people are having paychecks direct deposited in their bank accounts, including 83 percent of Social Security recipients, and online payments are increasing every day.

 According to Robert J. Samuelson, an economics writer for the Washington Post, card-swiping terminals are rapidly increasing, tripling over a recent six-year period, while card usage accounts for 65 percent of all food sales.